meeshkan/meeshkan-client/docs/source/quick-start.rst

 you should receive a notification for job being started.
 You should get notifications every ten seconds.
 The script runs for 20 seconds, so you should get one notification containing scalar values.

-The script uses :py:func:`meeshkan.report_scalar` to report scalar values to the agent.
+The script uses :func:`meeshkan.report_scalar` to report scalar values to the agent.
 These scalar values are included in the job notifications sent at fixed intervals.

 You can list the submitted jobs with::